HeatmapR is a lightweight R package that uses base

 clusters in the data.
 Dendrogram cutting is performed via the

-and tree_cut_y
+tree_cut_x and tree_cut_y arguments which

 accept either a fixed number of clusters or a proportion of the total